impredicative/irc-rss-feed-bot/README.md

 * **`tokens/bitly`**: Bitly tokens are required for shortening URLs.
 They are mandatory.
 The sample tokens are for illustration only and are invalid.
 To obtain tokens, refer to these [instructions](https://github.com/impredicative/bitlyshortener#usage).
-Providing multiple tokens, perhaps as many as 10 to 20 free ones or a single commercial one, is required.
+Providing multiple tokens, perhaps as many as 9 free ones or a single commercial one, is required.
 Failing this, Bitly imposed rate limits for shortening URLs will lead to errors.
 If there are errors, the batched new posts in a feed may get reprocessed the next time the feed is read.
 It is safer to provide more tokens than are necessary.